 - Privileged Access Manager updates the password in its vault and replicates the update to all other Privileged Access Manager servers.

-In the event that the Privileged Access Manager server did not receive a confirmation message -- for example in the event that the workstation was suddenly turned off or disconnected -- it will retain both the old and new passwords.
+In the event that the Privileged Access Manager server did not receive a confirmation message -- for example in the event that the PC was suddenly turned off or disconnected -- it will retain both the old and new passwords.
 The new password is assumed to be current and the old password is archived.

 As a fail-safe, all old passwords are retained in the